rienierpatron/tagButton/README.md

 	    jQuery(document).ready( function($) {
 			$('.tagButton').tag({
-				id			: '', //required tagbond ID (user or community) type		: '', //1 - user; 2 - community //required
-				color		: '', //optional
+				id			: '249', //required tagbond ID (user or community) tag 		: 'Donate', //optional if user wants text label on the button instead of the id type		: '2', //1 - user; 2 - community //required color		: '', //optional
-				title		: '', //onhover title for your description of button - optional });
+				title		: 'test', //onhover title for your description of button - optional });
 		});